RickGriff/decimath/README.md

 The DeciMath functions have near constant gas usage.
 Thanks to the lookup-table based algorithms, performance is stable for both very small and very large bases, exponents and arguments.

-The accuracy of ln(x) increases with the number of iterations in the algorithm (second argument).
+The accuracy of ln(x) increases with the number of iterations in the algorithm.
 Above 70 iterations, accuracy plateaus - but gas continues to increase.
 You can use a lower number of iterations if you’re willing to trade accuracy for lower gas cost.

-The taylor expansion exp_taylor(x) gas increases in roughly linear proportion to the exponent.
-It is included mainly for comparison with the LUT-based algorithms.
+exp_taylor(x) gas increases in roughly linear proportion to the exponent.
+It is included for comparison with the LUT-based algorithms.

 ## Maximum Inputs - overflow limits